mozilla-services/qdo/docs/api/queuey.rst

 Contains a :term:`Queuey` connection helper.

 The connection automatically handles retries on connection timeouts and fall back to alternate :term:`Queuey` servers on SSL or connection errors.
-Currently fall back happens exactly once per server, after which it is considered inactive.
+If multiple servers are provided, one will be selected at random.
+Currently fall back to secondary servers happens exactly once per server, after which it is considered inactive.
 You have to restart the worker process to reset the inactive status.